reallyfancy/make-play-code-unity-and-cake/session-3/README.md

 ### Conditionals

-A conditional in C# works the same as it does in Scratch - you have a statement, followed by code that runs if it’s true and, optionally, code that runs if it’s false.
-We write it like this:
+A conditional in C# works the same as it does in Scratch.
+A simple conditional consists of a statement and some code that runs only if the statement is true.
+The following code is an example of a conditional in C#:

 <pre>
 if (score == 10)